What are Four Macro Skills of Communication?

 We often think communication is limited to what we say or hear, but that's not the case.
 Language is expressed in four ways: reading, speaking, writing and listening.
-These are also defined as the macro skills of communication.
-These macro skills are utilized by essentially all languages.
+These four language skills are also defined as the macro skills of communication for any language, including English.
+These macro skills are utilized by essentially all languages and all learners.
 Babies develop language skills by first listening and then speaking, followed by reading and writing.

 There are three modes of listening: competitive, passive and active.
-Active listening is considered the most effective because the listener is not only listening with interest, but actively acknowledging listening by brief responses.
-Most individuals are not as skilled at listening as they think.
+Active listening skills are considered the most effective because the listener is not only listening with interest, but actively acknowledging listening by brief responses.
+Most individuals are not as skilled at listening as they think, even with it being an important skill for language acquisition.
 Depending on the study, listeners likely remember 25 to 50 percent of what they hear, according to Mindtools.

-Writing is perhaps the most complex of the communication skills and takes the most time to master.
+Writing is perhaps the most complex of the communication micro-skills and takes the most time to master.
 As with any other skill, the craft of putting words on paper is improved through practice and a willingness to improve on past attempts.
 The more you practice, the better you will get!
-Moving beyond the basics, many types of writing can be used, depending on audience and purpose.
+Moving beyond the basics, many types of writing skills can be used, depending on audience and purpose.
 Writing can be a basic means of conveying information—such as in newspapers—or it can be a tool to create elaborate new worlds, much like those found in fiction novels such as The Lord of the Rings trilogy.

 <!--StartFragment-->I am a current senior studying at the University of Missouri - Columbia with a major in Journalism and a minor in Sociology.
 I have interests in photojournalism, documentary journalism and design fields. <!--EndFragment--><!--EndFragment--><!--EndFragment-->